lakejs/lake/README.md

 ---

 Lake is a rich text editor for the web.
-It has a good user experience and provides easy-to-use programming interface to allow further extension.
+It offers an excellent user experience and has an easy-to-use programming interface to allow further extension.

 [Examples](https://lakejs.org/examples/) · [Getting started](https://lakejs.org/guide/) · [Reference](https://lakejs.org/reference/)

 ## Development

-To build Lake or change source code, you need to download the repository and start a development server that contains an HTTP service and real-time bundling.
+To build Lake or modify its source code, you need to download the repository and start a development server that includes an HTTP service and real-time bundling.

 ``` bash
 # Clone the repository